-Making an offer on REO property or a foreclosure in Roseville?
+Interested in REO property or a foreclosure in Roseville?

-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about their knowledge regarding the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about their knowledge concerning the condition of the property and what their process is for getting offers.
+Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

 If, as a buyer, you can provide documentation proving your ability to pay, such as a pre-approval letter from a lender, your offer will be more attractive and likely be accepted.
 (This holds for any real estate offer.)